The Alexander Gorchakov Public Diplomacy Fund

 Read More Less

-Nonprofit organizations, think tanks, or foundations directly or indirectly associated with the laundering of money, reputations, narratives or criminal activities morally corrode the nonprofit space.
-Moreover, any organization engaged in such practices can serve as a vector for undermining western institutions and values as well as transatlantic relationships.
-Open-source information indicates the Gorchakov Fund’s senior leadership and its direct as well as indirect activities warrant the designation of this organization as a “high-risk NGO”.
-Therefore, the Alexander Gorchakov Public Diplomacy Fund has been placed onto the Institute for European Integrity’s NGO Watchlist.
+Third sector organizations such as nonprofits, think tanks, or foundations possessing meaningful links to or behaviours consistent with: malign influence and finance; financial and organised crime; narrative or reputation laundering; or espionage, amongst others, may morally corrode the nonprofit space.
+Additionally, any organization engaged in or associated with such activities can potentially serve as a vector for undermining western institutions and values as well as transatlantic relationships.
+Open-source information indicates Alexander Gorchakov Public Diplomacy Fund’s senior leadership and its direct as well as indirect activities warrant the designation of this organization as a “high-risk NGO”.
+Therefore, the Gorchakov Fund has been placed onto the Institute for European Integrity’s NGO Watchlist.

 FEATURES